August 23, 2022

 Similarly to OSHA, the DOH does not directly regulate or manage dental waterline maintenance.
 However, if a patient files a complaint, the DOH will use the CDC’s checklist to evaluate the dental practice.
 Even if the patient filed a complaint that had nothing to do with dental unit water, regulatory bodies will still inspect a practice using the whole CDC checklist.

-Consequences for non-compliant dental unit waterline maintenance
+Consequences of non-compliant dental unit waterline maintenance

 As you may already know, depending on the severity of non-compliance, this oversight can lead to temporary dental office closure, suspension of license, or hefty fines (e.g. $10,000/day) but, in more severe cases, dental offices can be shut down or licenses can be removed.
 An unfortunate example of this is the Anaheim and Atlanta cases.